rgordon95/erc20Test/README.md

     also contains an example of contract inheritence (similar to extending a class)

 # tokenTests folder
-    contains examples / basic files for creating an ERC20 Token with explanations
+    contains examples / basic files for creating an ERC20 Token with explanations.

 # web3Example2 folder
     contains Voter.sol voting contract written using solidity 0.5.x